16 Best Beaches in San Diego for Families with Kids of All Ages

 My daughter walks our dog in the morning on La Jolla Shores Beach.

-Sure, I live in La Jolla, but this gorgeous sandy beach provides access to water sports, a small playground, relatively clean (for a beach) bathrooms and showers, and designated surfing and swimming areas.
+Sure, I may be biased as a La Jolla local, but this gorgeous sandy beach truly has it all.
+It offers access to water sports, a small playground, relatively clean (for a beach) bathrooms and showers, as well as designated areas for surfing and swimming.
 A permanent lifeguard station monitors the beach during the day, and it’s a great place to learn how to surf.

 The waves break gently near the southern end, so kayak, snorkeling, and scuba tours launch from here.
 The San Diego-La Jolla Underwater Park, out in the water between La Jolla Shores and La Jolla Cove, is extraordinarily rich in marine life for California.
 Leopard sharks aggregate in the warmer water near the shore in the late summer to give birth.
-They’re harmless and swim around you, which is fun for all ages to see.
+They’re harmless and swim around you, making it fun for all ages.

 Two casual yet family-friendly beachfront hotels (La Jolla Beach and Tennis Club and La Jolla Shores Hotel) are located here.
 A few blocks away, the La Jolla Shores business district has several shops and restaurants.
 A huge grassy area and playground outside Kellogg Park offer families additional seaside fun.